Setting Up Email Relay for Microsoft 365

 In the Exchange Admin Center, in the list on the left click the option for Mail Flow and at top click Connectors.
 Click the + to add an Inbound Connector.

-For the mail flow scenario, for From choose Partner Organization and for To choose Office 365.
+For the mail flow scenario, for From choose Partner Organization and for To choose Microsoft 365.
 Click NEXT.

 You can give this Connector a Name and Description.
 You can choose to have it enabled as soon as created, or uncheck Turn it on and it will not be immediately active.
 You can enable later.
 Click NEXT.